Hit by a car while riding your bike in Phoenix?

 Economic Compensation

-Economic damages cover the tangible costs of your accident—expenses that can be directly calculated.
+Economic damages cover the tangible costs of your accident such as expenses that can be directly calculated.
 These include:

 - Medical Bills: From emergency care to long-term treatment and rehabilitation, these expenses often account for the largest share of economic losses.